- nostos (pl. nostoi)

 I pulled my tarp closer, amused by his declaration.
 "I'm glad you're not dead, too."

-It had been on the tip of my tongue to crack wise at him: that I was glad he wasn't dead because I wouldn't cheat Martha of the pleasure of killing us both.
-But I held it back, and let the sentiment sit, without disavowal.
-I'm glad you're not dead, too.
+It had been on the tip of my tongue to crack wise at him: I wouldn't cheat Martha of the pleasure of killing us both.
+But I held it back, and let the original sentiment sit, without disavowal: I'm glad you're not dead, too.

 I struggled with the oars at first: my body was cramped and stiff from the previous twenty-four hours, one hand still swollen and tender from the pterodactyl's attack.
 The invisible water had a disconcerting tendency to be present or absent when I went to dip my oar blades, depending on the state of the swell.
 Eventually, however, my body warmed and limbered, and I likewise learned the rhythm of the boat and the water.